-The Greek islands are famous for their beauty.
-Some of them are synonymous with summer holidays, and they are very popular tourist destinations globally.
-However, there are some other islands which are not so well-known that can satisfy every visitor while offering serenity, relaxation, and rest.
+The Greek islands are well-known for their natural beauty.
+Some of them are synonymous with summer vacations and are extremely popular tourist destinations worldwide.
+However, there are some lesser-known islands that can satisfy every visitor while providing serenity, relaxation, and rest.

 Here are ten Greek Islands that are heaven on earth